 The reason for our trip?
 To trek up to Machu Picchu!

-This trip was a mixture of ultimate adventure and city travel, out in the elements with some luxury thrown in.
+Our South America itinerary was a mixture of ultimate adventure and city travel, out in the elements with some luxury thrown in.
 It was a pretty epic trip which I can’t wait to share!

 It is highly advised to spend at least two days in Cusco to acclimatise to the altitude before starting your trek.
 And having experienced the shortness of breath literally as I stepped off the plane I totally agree with this!
 Also, Cusco is a beautiful city to explore so you definitely won’t get bored.
 This ancient city is full of beautiful architecture, history and some great places to eat and drink.
-I do advise not going too strong on the alcohol, though a pisco sour is compulsory!
+I do advise not going too strong on the alcohol, though ay least one pisco sour is compulsory!

 4 day Salkantay trek to Machu Picchu

 Just wow.
-I can’t recommend this enough.
+I can’t recommend this enough!
 You will feel on top of the world when you get to the final day after trekking over 70 km over the previous 3 days through sun, rain, wind and snow.
 Climbing the 1500 plus steps to the top of Machu Picchu, arriving just after sunrise, is truly magical.

+There are so many different Machu Picchu tours and trekking companies, book the best you can afford.
+Things like food and sleeping conditions make a whole world of difference.
 I was nervous before we began as I don’t exercise regularly and therefore not that fit at all.
 Although it was definitely a real challenge for me, our guides stopped as much as we needed and it just made me feel the awesome kind of exhausted.
 The one where you can’t believe what you just achieved, but yes, I would like a shower and to sleep now.

 Back to Cusco!